 Simply put: If there is hunger for understanding the Wisdom of the SGGS by churning the Gurbani through the Shabad-Vichaar, then Wisdom will Awaken within.

 - ਬਿਨੁ ਬੂਝੇ ਸਭ ਹੋਇ ਖੁਆਰ ॥: Without understanding, ALL are troubled (afflicted, distressed, perplexed…). (sggs 791).

-Upon experiencing Spiritual Awakening (Enlightenment…), one’s problems still will be there, one’s duties still will be there, life’s strife and situations still will be there, body’s diseases and sickness and death still will be there.
-What changes is the perception or angle of vision of approaching life.
-One simply becomes witness to his life, without any trace of emotional attachment.
-According to the Gurbani, he accepts everything he undergoes as the Divine Hukam (Bhaanaa, Divine Will…) with equanimity of the mind.
+According to the Gurbani, he accepts everything as the Hukam (System-Rule-Law-Order of Nature) with equanimity of the mind.
 He is like the water drops which do not adhere to the lotus leaf!
-His mind becomes open to everything, but remains detached from everything!
+His mind becomes open to everything, but remains detached!

 During the ‘Sidh Gost’ Sidhas (Yogis) asked Baabaa Nanak:

 - ਕਹਾ ਤੇ ਆਵੈ ਕਹਾ ਇਹੁ ਜਾਵੈ ਕਹਾ ਇਹੁ ਰਹੈ ਸਮਾਈ ॥ : What Is the Origin of Life; Where does it go?
 What Is Its Ultimate Destination? (sggs 940).